Belizean–Guatemalan territorial dispute

-The Belizean–Guatemalan territorial dispute is an unresolved territorial dispute between the states of Belize (FKA British Honduras, British Settlement in the Bay of Honduras) and Guatemala, neighbours in Central America.
+There is an unresolved territorial dispute between the states of Belize (formerly known as British Honduras) and Guatemala, neighbours in Central America.
 During the late 1600s and throughout the 1700s, Britain and Spain signed several treaties regarding territories in the Americas.
-Both nations agreed that the territory (of modern-day Belize) was under Spanish sovereignty, but English settlers could use the land, in specific areas and for specific purposes.
-However, the area was never fully under British or Spanish occupation at this time.
-When the Spanish Empire fell, Guatemala said that they inherited Spain's sovereign rights over the territory.
-Since independence, Guatemala has claimed, in whole or in part, the territory of Belize.
+Both nations agreed that the territory of modern-day Belize was under Spanish sovereignty though British settlers could use the land, in specific areas and for specific purposes.
+The area was never fully under British or Spanish rule at this time and the British settlers continually expanded far past the boundaries set by the treaties.
+When the Spanish Empire fell, Guatemala said that it inherited Spain's sovereign rights over the territory.
+Since independence Guatemala has claimed, in whole or in part, the territory of Belize.

-In 1859, Guatemala and Britain negotiated the Wyke-Aycinena Treaty regarding the disputed area.
-The treaty stated that Guatemala would recognize British sovereignty over the region and formed the modern-day boundary lines of Belize.
-The treaty also had an article about building a mutually beneficial road.
-The road was never built due to complications.
-Shortly after this treaty, the territory became a crown colony under British rule as British Honduras.
+Guatemala and Britain negotiated the Wyke-Aycinena Treaty in 1859 regarding the disputed area.
+The treaty stated that Guatemala would recognise British sovereignty over the region and formed the modern-day boundary lines of Belize.
+The treaty also had an article about building a mutually beneficial road, though it was never built.
+Shortly after this treaty the territory became a crown colony under British rule as British Honduras.